netilon/differify/README.md

 _filterDiffByStatus(diffResult, status, extendedInformation);_

-**Description:** It will return the changes that match with the specified status (second parameter).
+**Description:** It will return the changes that match the specified property status (second parameter) using the **DIFF_MODES.DIFF** in the configuration. **IMPORTANT:** If you use another diff mode (different than DIFF_MODES.DIFF), then you will get the corresponding value from original/current property (based on the status) without any filtering (you will get the raw value).

 **Params:**